jacheung/L5B-location-code/README.md

-# L5bLocationCode
+# Active touch remaps barrel cortex output from a representation of self-motion to object location

 ## Premise:
-How are touch features represented in the brain?
-Specifically we seek in this project to understand how the cortex represents object location.
-Object location representation is a sensorimotor transformation that integrates information of WHEN an object was touched with WHERE the sensor was at touch.

-Leveraging the anatomical, behavioral, and technological tools available in the mouse whisker system we recorded single neurons in L5b of mouse S1 while tracking high speed video of whisker motion.
+During active tactile exploration, the dynamic patterns of touch are transduced to electrical signals and transformed by the brain into a mental representation not of the self, but of the object under investigation.
+This transformation from sensation to perception is thought to be a major function of the mammalian cortex.
+In primary somatosensory cortex (S1) of mice, Layer 5B pyramidal neurons are the main outputs to downstream areas that govern perceptual decision making and motor control.
+We find that during rhythmic whisker movement, L5B pyramidal neuron activity represents self-motion, encoding whisker azimuthal angle, which is only partially explained by tuning to phase of whisking.
+Upon active whisker touch, a distinct pattern of activity is evoked that represents the location of the touched object.
+Object location is decodable to submillimeter precision from the touch-evoked spike counts of a handful of randomly sampled location tuned neurons.
+This representation does not require specialized training.
+Surprisingly, the cellular identity and positional preferences of the touch-evoked object location representation were uncorrelated with the self-motion representation during free-whisking.
+Thus, active touch remaps the output of S1 from a sensory representation of self-motion into a perceptual representation of the explored object.
+We propose circuit mechanisms for how these two modes of representation are generated in L5B pyramids of S1 and how touch triggers a switch between modes.

 Below are scripts used to characterize encoding and test touch location decoding using single neurons.
-For summary of all results and findings using this script see Cheung et al., 2019b.
-For a complete description of the behavioral paradigm during neural recordings refer to Cheung et al., 2019a.
+For summary of all results and findings using this script see Cheung et al., 2020.
+For a complete description of the behavioral paradigm during neural recordings refer to Cheung et al., 2019.

 ## Requirements:
 All code is built and tested on MATLAB 2018b. <br />